Hero image

 (0)

-Suitable for 14 to 19-year-olds (secondary and high schools, and college), this article and accompanying activity sheet can be used in the classroom or shared with students online.
-This resource links to KS4 and KS5 Computer Science, Physics, Biology, Chemistry and Art.
-It can also be used as a careers resource and links to Gatsby Benchmarks: Gatsby Benchmark 2: Learning from career and labour market information Gatsby Benchmark 4: Linking curriculum learning to careers • This teaching resource explains the work of Dr Joanna Leng, from the University of Leeds in the UK, a research software engineer who designs and develops the software that allows scientific imaging devices to be used to their full potential. • This resource also contains interviews with Joanna and colleagues she works with.
-If you or your students have a question for them, you can submit it online – go to the article using the Futurum link below and scroll to the bottom of the page.
-The researchers will reply! • The activity sheet provides ‘talking points’ (based on Bloom’s Taxonomy) to prompt students to reflect on the research, and tasks them to explore a synchrotron through the Diamond Light Source board game.
+Thank you for downloading this free resource.
+Let us know how we are doing and leave us a review.
+Suitable for 14-19-year olds (secondary and high schools, and college), this article and accompanying activity sheet can be used in the classroom, STEM/engineering/maths/economics/sustainability clubs and at home.
+This resource links to KS4 and KS5 Maths, Science, Engineering & Electrical Engineering.
+It can also be used as a careers resource and links to Gatsby Benchmarks: Gatsby Benchmark 2: Learning from career and labour market information Gatsby Benchmark 4: Linking curriculum learning to careers This teaching resource explains the work of a specialist multidisciplinary team of researchers working on the IDLES programme at Imperial College London.
+The team is using the latest technology to understand how the UK can transition to a low carbon energy sector within the next few decades.
+This resource contains insights from each of the researchers involved in this innovate project.
+The activity sheet provides ‘talking points’ to prompt students to reflect on the team’s work and activities to help them explore the issues connected to sustainable energy.
 This resource was first published on Futurum Careers, a free online resource and magazine aimed at encouraging 14-19-year-olds worldwide to pursue careers in science, tech, engineering, maths, medicine (STEM) and social sciences, humanities and the arts for people and the economy (SHAPE).
 If you like these free resources – or have suggestions for improvements –, please let us know and leave us some feedback.
 Thank you!